What Is Phylum Protozoa? Classification, Characters, Example

 Class 2.
 Rhizopodea

 • These include pseudopodia, lobopodia, filopodia.
-Or in the form of reticlopodia and it is without axial fiber.
+Or in the form of reticlopodia, which is without axial fibre.

 Subclass (1) Lobosia